TW-NLP/Hierarchical-RAG-MCP/README.md

 ## 📝 Introduction

 **HiRAG** (Hierarchical Retrieval-Augmented Generation) is a hierarchical multi-service Retrieval-Augmented Generation framework designed to enhance large language models' tool selection and utilization in complex tasks.
-This project provides a complete environment setup, deployment instructions for multiple language models, and scripts for running comparative experiments in both single-service and multi-service settings.

 ---